Bell's Palsy Quiz

 Content updated on Sep 20, 2022

-Characterized by sudden weakness or paralysis of the facial muscles.
-It's usually temporary and occurs on one side of the face.
-The exact cause is unknown, but believed to be due to swelling and inflammation of the nerve controlling the muscles of the face or viral infection.
-This condition can anyone.
-Pregnant women, those with lung infections and those with a family history of the condition are at higher risk.
+Characterized by sudden weakness or paralysis of the facial muscles, Bell's palsy is usually temporary and occurs on one side of the face.
+The exact cause is unknown but is believed to be due to swelling and inflammation of the nerve controlling the facial muscles or viral infection.
+Anyone can be affected by this condition, but pregnant women, those with lung infections, and those with a family history of the condition are at higher risk.

 Difficulty in closing eyes on one side